Put Your Assets in Their Place

 Couch Potato investors hear a lot about asset allocation, but asset location is also an important consideration.
 Asset location refers to the type of account you use to hold the stocks, bonds, cash and real estate in your portfolio.
-It’s important because the growth and income from your investments is treated in different ways by the taxman:
+It’s important because the growth and income from your investments are treated in different ways by the taxman:

 Interest from bond funds and bond ETFs (as well as individual bonds, GICs and money market funds) are taxed at your marginal tax rate, just like employment income.